gitkraken/gitlens-docs/gitlens/gitlens-account.md

 ## Sign-up and Purchase

-You can [register](https://app.gitkraken.com/register) a GitKraken account to give you access to GitLens+.
+You can register a GitKraken account [here](https://app.gitkraken.com/register).
 Feel free to use your email address or use another sign-up source like [GitHub](/integrations/github).
 Using an alternate sign-in source will automatically pull in your related email address to make an account.

 Once your account is created, you can purchase a plan by clicking 🚀 **Purchase License**, and then select **See GitLens Pricing** to be presented with options for purchasing.